App-Auto-Patch/App-Auto-Patch/README.md

 This script will provide a user interface for updating applications installed on a Mac computer.
 The script will run a local discovery of all installed applications and use that information to process installations of those apps using the Installomator.sh script.

+Big shoutout to: @option8, @BigMacAdmin, and @dan-snelson!
+Thanks for all your help!

 # Screenshots
 App Auto-Patch running discovery: